 Recomposition scope

 A recomposition scope in Compose is the smallest standalone unit of code that can be rerun when updates are needed.
-This implies that Compose can identify where changes in state or input occur and compute only that particular scope without affecting the entire composition.
+Compose can identify where a change in state or input occurred and recompute only that scope, without touching the rest of the composition.

-In the provided example, there are three distinct composition scopes: CustomComposable scope, Surface scope and Button scope.
-Considering their hierarchical relationship, we observe that both the Button scope and Surface scope are nested within the CustomComposable scope.
+In the example, there are three distinct composition scopes: the CustomComposable scope, the Surface scope, and the Button scope.
+Both the Button scope and the Surface scope are nested inside the CustomComposable scope, but in terms of recomposition, they can each recompose independently — Compose can start recomposing any one of them without touching the others.

 Illustrating recompose scopes with an example